-3. Close the door.
+4. Close the door.

-- 4. Select the Timed drying cycle (and temperature, if needed) or the Fluff Air cycle (see page 7). - 5.
-Push the Start Button.
+- Select the Timed drying cycle (and temperature if needed) or the Fluff Air cycle (see pages 7-8). - 6.
+Press the Start Button.

 - See the chart below for suggested cycles and settings for the different types of items that might best be rack dried. - The rack must be removed for normal tumbling. - Drying time will depend on how much moisture the items hold.
 The following chart suggests drying times.